mhaugrud/msumcspy/_sources/GeneralIntro/ThePythonProgrammingLanguage.rst

 **Check your understanding**

 .. mchoice:: mc1c
-   :answer_a: the instructions in a program, stored in a file.
+   :answer_a: the instructions of a program, stored in a file.
    :answer_b: the language that you are programming in (e.g., Python).
    :answer_c: the environment/tool in which you are programming.
    :answer_d: the number (or "code") that you must input at the top of each program to tell the computer how to execute your program.